About WITA (aka “Circe”)

 All proceeds support Women in the Arts.

 There is a deep-rooted connection between Women’s Music and ASL interpretation.
 WITA is committed to accessibility for our Deaf and Hard of Hearing community.
 All stage events will be ASL interpreted.

-Mieken VanderWaerden free-lance interprets ASL throughout Michigan.
+Mieken VanderWaerden freelance interprets ASL throughout Michigan.
 She was trained as a Music Therapist and loves to interpret music performances.
 This summer she enjoyed interpreting at Big Mouth Girl.
 She worked at Community Mental Health for many years and then the Lansing School District.
 She is also an adjunct faculty in Lansing Community College’s sign language program.
-She is happy to be part of WITA for the fi rst time.
+She is happy to be part of WITA for her second year.
 Contact her at email@example.com.